cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

   - [Deadlocks](#deadlocks)
 - [Summary](#summary)

-Parallel programming is the secret sauce that makes modern software feel fluid, allowing a web browser to handle 500 tabs of "research" without breaking a sweat, a bitcoin miner to utilize all CPU cores in the background, and a smartphone to show that cat video while we are "busy" doing important work.
+Parallel programming is the secret sauce that makes modern software feel fluid, allowing a web browser to handle 500 tabs of "research" without breaking a sweat, a bitcoin miner to utilize all CPU cores in the background, and a smartphone to show that cute animals video all while we are "busy" doing important work.

 But it’s also one of the easiest ways to make our program crash in untraceable ways that only happen every other Tuesday when the moon is full.
 This is such a common scenario that there is even a saying: "Parallel programming is the art of doing two things at once and failing at both in ways that are impossible to debug."

-But jokes aside, I'd like to talk about how we can use C++ to harness the power of our multi-core CPU to keep our programs fast and responsive, while avoiding the pitfalls that lead to non-deterministic crashes.
+But jokes aside, I'd like to talk about how we can use C++ to harness the power of our multi-core CPU to keep our programs fast and responsive, while avoiding the typical pitfalls that lead to non-deterministic crashes.

 <!-- Intro -->

 ## Disclaimer
-Ok, this is one of those topics where I absolutely must start with a disclaimer.
-No matter what I do there will be someone on the Internet to tell me I'm wrong.
-So here is the disclaimer: All of the things we talk about today come purely from what worked for me over the years.
+Ok, before we start I have to do something.
+This is one of those topics where I absolutely must start with a disclaimer.
+No matter what I do, there will be someone on the internet to tell me I'm doing it completely wrong... and the worst thing is, they might be right!

+So here is the disclaimer: Everything we talk about today comes purely from what worked for me over the years.
 I do not claim that these ways are absolutely the best or the only ones out there and there definitely will remain dark corners that you folks will need to explore on your own.
 But I do hope that, despite this disclaimer, this video will turn out to be a decent overview of the topic.

-Oh, also, we are not going to dive into the guts of how parallelism works in C++ or on our systems!
-It's a huge topic on its own and I am myself not comfortable with it enough to teach it without feeling like a fraud.
-So we'll just focus on the high-level usage of parallelism in C++ here.
+Oh, yeah, and if you're one of those who really likes [coroutines](https://en.cppreference.com/cpp/language/coroutines), I hate to dissapoint, but I had to cut the number of topics somewhere.
+This video is long enough as it is!

 ## What is parallelism anyway?
-But let's start by talking about what parallelism is.
+With the disclaimer out of the way, let's start by talking about what parallelism is.
 In a nutshell, **parallelism** is simply the ability to perform multiple computations or tasks at the same time.
-Instead of executing instructions one after another sequentially, a parallel program divides the work so that multiple operations can happen simultaneously, often speeding up execution significantly.
+Instead of executing instructions one after another sequentially, a parallel program divides the work so that multiple operations can happen simultaneously.

 Largely speaking, there are two main ways to achieve this at the software level: **multi-processing** and **multi-threading**.